hack66/bet2512/README.md

 docker build -t ooniprobe bet2512/
 ```

-For further information about running Docker on Windows refer to the
+For further instructions on running Docker on Windows refer to the
 [Docker documentation](https://docs.docker.com/docker-for-windows).

-## Start the docker container
+## Start the Docker container

 In order to start running the tests run the following command (in Linux you
 need to be a superuser, e.g. by using `sudo` before the command):